Your Privacy is Important to Us

 Having an established chain for reporting and responding to privacy issues.

 We will provide you with information about the existence, use and disclosure of your personal information, and provide you with access to that information upon request:

 To review records containing your personal information you may be required to submit a formal request under FIPPA.
-You can do this by contacting BCLC's Information Privacy & Security department at (250) 852-5383.
+For information, please refer to Freedom of Information Requests.

 If you would like more information about our privacy practices or believe that we could do something better, please contact our Information and Privacy department.
 While we may not be able to implement all suggestions, we will give them all genuine consideration.

 If, at any time, you feel like we have not acted in accordance with this Charter, you may request a formal review of your case by contacting BCLC's Information and Privacy department.